gravitationalwavedc/meertime_dataportal/README.md

 ### To run the application using docker-compose

 1. Clone the repository.
+2. (optional but recommended) prepare environment and set it up with `set -a; source src/.env` where `src/.env` is based on `src/.env.template`
-2. Run `docker-compose up`.
+3. Run `docker-compose up`.

+When building the images, we recommmend running:
+`DOCKER_BUILDKIT=1 COMPOSE_DOCKER_CLI_BUILD=1 docker-compose up --build`
+for optimal image size and build speed.

 Currently, manual initialisation of the DB and migration are required.
+To do this, get a shell in the django container and execute the following:

+`python manage.py migrate`
+`python manage.py createsuperuser`

+#### To use development mode in docker-compose

+If you want to use DEVELOPMENT_MODE=True in docker-compose, the process is slightly different.
+First, you need to build the images:

+`DOCKER_BUILDKIT=1 COMPOSE_DOCKER_CLI_BUILD=1 docker-compose build --build-arg DEVELOPMENT_MODE=True`

+followed by bringing the images up:

+`docker-compose up`

 ### Starting the React Frontend
 The react frontend is currently only available locally while in developement.